Peter and I have just returned from a long weekend in Bologna, Italy. Bologna is pronounced as “ba-lone-ya” NOT as “ba-lone-ee”.

 Piazza Maggiore is the main square in Bologna.
 It was always bustling with people.

 It is believed that there were around 180 towers in Bologna during the 12th and 13th centuries.
-They were built by wealthy families as a show of power and to serve as defense system.
+They were built by wealthy families as a show of power and to serve as a defense system.
 The most famous towers, known as Due Torri (“Two Towers”), are Asinelli and Garisenda towers.
 Asinelli is the taller of the two with a height of 97 m / 318 ft and is one of the highest towers in Italy.
 Garisenda stands at 48 m / 157 ft tall and has a 3.22 m / 10.5 ft lean.
 With its lean of 4%, it leans more than the Leaning Tower of Pisa (3.97%).

 We climbed the 498 steps to the top of Asinelli Tower to take in the vast views of Bologna.
 The view looking straight down was dizzying and looking to the horizon was a sea of orange Tuscan clay roof tiles.